pyranges/pyranges_1.x/docs/tutorial.rst

 Extending genomic intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we want to obtain (a practical approximation of) promoter sequences, here defined as the
+Now we want to obtain (a toy approximation of) promoter sequences, here defined as the
 300bp region before the start codon.
 Before we begin, let's peek into our object ``cds`` using
 the pandas method ``head``: